robillersomeone/survey_of_distributions/README.md

 # Survey of Distributions

-looking at relationships between distributions through code.
+looking at relationships between distributions.

-the code for the webiste can be found [here](https://github.com/robillersomeone/robillersomeone.github.io).
+the code for the site can be found [here](https://github.com/robillersomeone/robillersomeone.github.io).

 typos are normally distributed, so if you see one please let me know.